-- Add the relevant SPF and DKIM settings to your domain host (talk to your IT provider)
+- Add the relevant DMARC, SPF and DKIM settings to your domain host (talk to your IT provider) - this is very important.

-- Create a free account at Google Postmaster Tools.
+- If you have a @gmail.com address, create a free account at Google Postmaster Tools.
 This will give you the ability to see various metrics that Google/Gmail keeps for your domain name and will let you see if there is a problem.
 Note: it will take a few days for any stats to appear after you create an account with them.

 - Check that your domain name isn't on a domain blacklist.
 You can search for your domain name at MXToolbox.
 Also search for your domain name at URLVoid.